Gustry/QGIS-Documentation/.github/ISSUE_TEMPLATE/1_issue.md

 Replace the space between square brackets by an x if it's appropriate.
 -->
-- [ ] I'm aware this repository is about QGIS Documentation and the issue I'm reporting is related to its usage.
-If it's related to QGIS application or website, please refer to http://qgis.org/en/site/getinvolved/development/bugreporting.html for the right issue tracker or to the [support channels](http://qgis.org/en/site/forusers/support.html)

 - [ ] I have added a link to the page concerned by the issue